RobynAwesome/RobynAwesome/README.md

 ---

-**Currently:** CPUT Computer Engineering Student | Clearing R34k debt by shipping code daily
+**Currently:** CPUT Computer Engineering Student | Clearing the 31.8% Un-emplyment where age 18 --> 35 equatate to 60%

 **Hire me** to build your AI infrastructure, offline-first PWA, or Next.js application.